Google Pixel 5's wimpy camera is driving me to the iPhone 12

 Google's rivals in computational photography are catching up

-Apple didn't comment on its photography plans for this story, but its actions speak volumes.
+Apple didn't comment on its photography plans for this story, but it spent more than 11 minutes touting the iPhone Pro photo and video abilities, and its actions speak volumes.

 In contrast, Adobe is "partnering closely with Apple" to tap into ProRaw abilities.
 And a Google computational photography guru, Marc Levoy, has left Google and is now at Adobe, where he's building photo technology into Adobe's camera app.